 Listen to music, read a book, catch up with friends in a relaxed environment.
 Try not to overstimulate your senses or burden yourself with outside problems at this time.

 Do a restorative yoga class — find a local one or look online.
-This gives you enforced time-out from social media, reset your breathing and get you back into your body.
-Even if I’m not ‘feeling it’ to begin with, I always float out in a better mood.
+This gives you enforced time out from social media, to reset your breathing and get you back into your body.
+Even if I’m not "feeling it" to begin with, I always float out in a better mood.

 Sleep!
 Go to bed at 9.30pm.
 A good night’s sleep, during the optimal time to capture the body’s natural full regeneration mode, is the natural way to Cleanse + Reset.
 Wind down and give yourself a night off.
 You deserve it!
 Even if you can’t sleep, or don’t think you can, just being in bed sends the signals to your brain and body that all is done for the day and now is the best time for rest.

-Hello to everyone coming to the end of their 3 day cleanse!
-Hope you managed to implement some of the Rest and Unwind tips including the relaxation yoga and the types of lighting you use throughout the day for overall better sleep and energy (I hope you are viewing this with a more orange rather than blue light screen if it's bedtime where you are!) .
-Here I share a balancing breathing technique called Anulom - Vilom or 'Alternate Nostril Breathing.
+Hello to everyone coming to the end of their 3-day cleanse!
+Hope you managed to implement some of the Rest and Unwind tips including the relaxation yoga and the types of lighting you use throughout the day for overall better sleep and energy (I hope you are viewing this with a more orange rather than blue light screen if it's bedtime where you are!).
+Here, I want to share a balancing breathing technique called Anulom Vilom or "Alternate Nostril Breathing."
 It's simple (though you may be all fingers and thumbs at first) and incredibly relaxing.
 Great at any time of day, I love to use this to wind down quickly and easily.
-I've shared 4 videos on the technique - each progressively explaining a bit more.
-Don't linger too much over them - just see which immediately takes your fancy and go for it - no judgement or opinions just gratitude for these wonderful tools.
-I've ended it with a video featuring Deepak Chopra and Tara Stiles discussing the power of Yoga breathing techniques.
-Enjoy and goodnight, Jas xxx
+I've shared 4 videos on the technique — each progressively explaining a bit more.
+Don't linger too much over them, just see which immediately takes your fancy and go for it — no judgement or opinions, just gratitude for these wonderful tools.
+I've ended it with a video featuring Deepak Chopra and Tara Stiles discussing the power of yoga breathing techniques.
+Enjoy and good night, Jas xxx

 I am not a nutritionist, dietician or medical professional.
 The information provided in this plan has been developed following personal research and is based on my own experience with nutrition, wellbeing and Ayurveda.
 As with any diet, exercise, supplementation or medication programme, before you start, you should consult a healthcare professional and in particular, if you have a health concern of any kind, it is recommended that you consult with your doctor or other medical professional.